us-irs/va416xx-cpp-base/README.md

 C/C++ template project for Vorago VA416xx based projects
 ========

+It is recommended to use the RevB of the VA416xx chips, the  RevA boards have prove problematic for development with non-Keil tools.

 # Prerequisites

 1. ARM Cross-compiler installed and added to system path